A London Neighborhood Guide: The 7 Best Areas to Stay

 If you don’t know Notting Hill, then you clearly did not grow up in the 90s or 00s!
 This is one of the most iconic romcoms, and it’s Hugh Grant at his most Hugh Grant.
 Notting Hill is such a charming neighborhood, and whenever I’m in the area, I always stop by.
 I even did a photo shoot in this area once!

-The most well-known aspect of Notting Hill is its pastel-colored homes and Portobello Market.
+One of the most popular things to do in Notting Hill is its pastel-colored homes and Portobello Market.
 Personally, I find the market a bit too busy, but I’ll never get tired of roaming around Notting Hill’s streets.
 Usually, I just find a nice cafe and people watch for a bit.

 I always combine it with a visit to Hyde Park, and you can pass through Bayswater, which is also full of nice, hidden side streets.